All comparisonsTask Managers

 Apple Reminders

-Asana fails first because task entry assumes project context or structure.
+Asana fails first because it breaks when task entry assumes project context or structure.

 Verdict